python-trio/trio/docs/source/tutorial.rst

 does this happen?
-The secret is that :func:`trio.run` and :func:`trio.sleep` work together to make it happen: :func:`trio.sleep` has access to some special magic that lets it pause its entire call stack, so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
+The secret is that :func:`trio.run` and :func:`trio.sleep` work together to make it happen: :func:`trio.sleep` has access to some special magic that lets it pause its entire call stack, which is all the things in memory up to that specific point in the code, including the variables created in the parent function that called :func:`trio.sleep`, the exact point in that function where it was called, etc. so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
 And once the task is suspended, Python gives control back to :func:`trio.run`, which decides what to do next.
 (If this sounds similar to the way that